-Suffering from the midwinter blahs, when it seems that not a single fresh fruit remains in the grocery store, and there’s nothing but kale and potatoes thriving in the harsh frozen tundra outside?
-Reach for citrus—and don’t stop at just one type!
+Are you suffering from the midwinter blahs, that time when it seems that not a single fresh fruit remains in the grocery store, and there’s nothing but kale and potatoes thriving in the harsh frozen tundra outside?
+The Solution: reach for citrus—and don’t stop at just one type!
 By combining three different zesty flavors into one cupcake, you’ll get a brighter, well-rounded flavor that’s sure to shake off that gloomy, grey feeling.

 Although I didn’t bother to write down this recipe when I first made it, expecting it to be nothing special, it received such